-The pipe tomahawk was a popular item in the North American trade.
-The Lewis and Clark Expedition would bring several made at Harpers Ferry.
+The pipe tomahawk was a popular item in the North American trade and represented both peace and war.
+The Lewis and Clark Expedition would bring several that were made at Harpers Ferry.

 Mr. NICHOLAS, from the committee to whom was referred, on the 20th instant, the Message of the President of the United States of the 18th, reported, in part that an act, entitled “An act for establishing trading-houses with the Indian tribes,” ought to be revived and continued in force; and the report was agreed to; and